-Manuela Caiani is Associate Professor in the Department of Political Science and Sociology at the Scuola Normale Superiore (SNS) of Florence.
+Manuela Caiani is Associate Professor in the Faculty of Political and Social Sciences at the Scuola Normale Superiore (SNS) of Florence.
 In April 2017 she got the ‘Italian Abilitazione’ for Full professor in Political Science; and in Political Sociology.
-Her research interests focus on: Left wing and right wing populism; the extreme right; social movements and Europe; qualitative methods of social research (frame analysis, social network analysis, etc.).
+Her research interests focus on: Left wing and right wing populism; extreme right and nationalist movements and parties; social movements and political participation in Europe/transnationalisation; qualitative methods of social research (frame analysis, social network analysis, etc.).
 She has been involved in several international comparative research projects (Volskwagen Stiftung, FP4, FP5, FP7) and coordinated research units for individual projects and grants (PRIN Project 2016-2019; Marie Curie 2011-13, FP7-PEOPLE-2009-IEF, n° 252957; Research Grant Jubilaumsfonds, ONB, Oesterreichische National Bank, 2010-2012, project n.
 14035; Post-Doctoral TRA Fellowship, START Center, 2009, University of Maryland).
 She published in, among others, the following journals: WEP, EJPR, Mobilization, Acta Politica, European Union Politics, South European Society and Politics, RISP and for the following publishers: Oxford University press, Ashgate, Palgrave.

 Among the most recent publications:

 - With P. Graziano, (2019) ‘Understanding Varieties of populism in times of crises’, West European Politics, pp. 1141-1158.